-With the Actian Zeenea data catalog, these library types do include these technical types, and they also include functional types such as quality levels, confidentiality levels, and more.
+With the Actian Data Intelligence Platform, these library types do include these technical types, and they also include functional types such as quality levels, confidentiality levels, and more.
 These functional types enable the engine to better understand the ontology, refine the algorithms, and adapt the representation of the information.